Introduction

 deep psychological truth, however, is that such a desire masks a more hidden

-with physical strength, and we can do this with eroticism.
+with physical strength, and we can do this with lust.

 Sad to say,